If you are planning on applying to Dartmouth, the regular decision application deadline is January 3 and the application fee costs $80.

 Do I have to submit test scores to Dartmouth?

-No, Dartmouth is test optional, so it's up to you if you want to submit test scores or not.
-If you have higher than average scores, you should strongly consider submitting them.
-If you scored lower than a school's average,, you may want not want to include them in your application..
+❌ No, Dartmouth is test optional, so you can choose whether or not to send your standardized test scores.
+If your scores are higher than the school's average, you should strongly consider submitting them.
+If you scored lower than a school's average, you it might make sense to leave them out of your application.

 What is Dartmouth's acceptance rate?

 ✅ Dartmouth has an acceptance rate of 6%.

 What is the early decision acceptance rate at Dartmouth?

 ✅ Dartmouth's early decision acceptance rate was 25% in 2021.

 Choose one of the options below to find out more about about Dartmouth: